ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 This snippet will load the certificates from the corresponding `.cer` files.
 If you're using your own, change the paths to the files.

-The value of `encodedCertificate` should be a base64 representation of the certificate without the private key.
+The value of the `encodedCertificate` property should be a base64 representation of the certificate without the private key.
 You can get this when you choose the `Base-64 encoded X.509 (.CER)` option when exporting the certificate from the Certificate Manager (Windows).
 The result is a file that should look like this.

 ```
 -----BEGIN CERTIFICATE-----